Elepover/pmcenter/README.md

   - 🗃 Reading/Writing configurations
   - 💻 Getting system status
 - ℹ️ Real message source display
+- 🆔 Support the new privacy mode introduced in Telegram 5.5.0
 - ... and more!

 ## Setting Up Your Own `pmcenter`